input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 The security proof of this accumulation can be found in [Building Cryptographic Proofs from Hash Functions, Chapter 14](https://github.com/hash-based-snargs-book/hash-based-snargs-book/blob/main/snargs-book.pdf) by Alessandro Chiesa and Eylon Yogev.

-#### 4.1.3 Efficiency analysis

-We will need to add to the block four group elements, each element can be compressed to $3/4 \cdot \text{log}(| \Delta|)$ bits, that is 11,400 bits in total for 3,800-bit-long discriminant, or half of it were we to not publish the accumulators and keep them in cache.

-To publish a block, the node would need to perform $T$ squaring for the output computation and $O(T / \text{log}(T))$ operations for the proof generation, and update both accumulators with two hashes, exponentiations and multiplications in total if the interval's iteration was not already published and no iteration needs to be caught up.
-If an iteration needs to be caught up, the node would need to compute an additional proof and computation, and update the accumulators with $2\cdot m$ hashes, multiplications and exponentiations where $m$ is the number of consecutive iterations published after the missing iteration and now.

-To verify a block, when not synching, the node would perform 2 hashes, 4 small exponentiations and 3 group multiplications.
-Over a whole epoch, with say $N$ intervals, we would thus need $2 \cdot N$ hashes, $4 \cdot N$ small exponentiations as well as $3 \cdot N$ group multiplications.
-When synching, the node would only need to check the aggregation at each step and the aggregation proof for a total of $2\cdot N$ hashes, $2\cdot N + 1$ group multiplications and $2 \cdot (N+1) $ small exponentiations.
-Note that the exponentiations with the $\alpha_i$ are half as cheap as the ones in the proof verification.
-As such, were we not to do the aggregation, we would save 5,700 bits on the block, 2 small exponentiations and group multiplications per block but the synching node would however have to perform $2 \cdot N$ larger exponentiations instead of $2 \cdot N$ smaller ones and 2 larger ones.

-Because the group generation algorithm is very efficient, we can re-generating a group every epoch easily.
-We can take advantage of this to reduce the security parameter such that it is still highly improbable to break the group within an epoch to reduce the size of the elements on-chain.

-N.B.
-For future work, it could be interesting to snarkify the accumulators, their update and the proof verification to save space and potentially reduce the verification time.
-An incrementally verifiable computation technique would be particularly interesting in that scenario as we would be able to prove each iteration and accumulator update in small circuits and generate a single proof for the whole epoch.
-Regardless of the techniques chosen, using SNARKs would significantly increase the proving time.

 <center>